Since this is a Flutter app, and it generates both Android and iOS projects. You’ll need to change icons in each platform project.

 To provide your own icon as adaptive, you’ll need to design your icon as an svg and then export both the background and foreground layers in separate svg files.
 Later either convert them to Android vector or import them using android import tool from Android Studio.
 Importing an SVG or PSD file

 If you keep the file name same as above, then nothing more need to be done.
-Otherwise you’ll need to reference these newly imported files in res / mipmap-anydpi-v26 / ic_launcher.xml
+Otherwise you’ll need to reference these newly imported files in res / mipmap-anydpi-v26 / ic_launcher.xml as foreground and background of your vector.

-If you want to remove adaptive icon, remove these files:
+If you want to remove adaptive icon

 res / drawable / icon_background.xml